The Modern History of Necklaces

 In more recent history, necklaces have undergone significant changes along with the technological and cultural shifts that gave way to them.
 In this article, we’ll discuss the Georgian, Victorian, and Edwardian periods, focusing on what characterises the necklaces from these times.

 The Georgian period covers the reigns of five English kings, four of whom were named George and one William.
 But although the name of this period comes from the King of England, England wasn’t the only influence on art and culture of that time.
 The jewellery of this time was also influenced by France, Germany, and Italy.

 Characteristics of Georgian necklaces

 Predating the industrial revolution, Georgian necklaces were handmade.
-Ornate metal work of this time, such as repousse and cannetille, were labour intensive.
+Ornate metalwork of this time, such as repousse and cannetille, was labour intensive.
 Since jewellers didn’t start marking their jewellery until the 1900s, another characteristic of a Georgian necklace is that it bears no maker’s mark or stamp.
 To enhance these necklaces, gemstones were often set in closed back settings.

 Victorian Period (1837-1901)

 The Victorian era began and ended with Queen Victoria’s reign – a period which saw big changes in society, fashion, and jewellery.
 It can be divided into three distinct time zones – the early Victorian or Romantic, the Middle Victorian or Grand, and the Late Victorian or Aesthetic periods.

 With the Industrial Revolution underway, Victorian jewellery was no longer strictly manufactured by hand.
 Victorian necklace designs were influenced by a renewed interest in gothic and medieval times and many necklaces of this period were slide chains.

 Since there was a shortage in gold during this period, gold plated jewellery necklaces were also common, along with enamelling and seed pearls arranged into clusters; along with enamelling and gemstones set in collet settings.